Generalized chip firing and critical groups of arithmetical structures on trees: Arithmetical structures on trees with prescribed critical groups

-We begin by showing how to construct an arithmetical structure with a prescribed critical group on a broom graph with $j$~prongs (i.e., a starlike tree with $j+1$ tentacles of which at most one has length greater than~$1$).
+We next show how to construct an arithmetical structure with a prescribed critical group on a broom graph.
+A \emph{broom graph} with $j$~prongs is a starlike tree with $j+1$ tentacles of which at most one has length greater than~$1$.

 \begin{proposition} Let $m$ be a positive integer, and let $\mathcal{G}$ be a finite abelian group with at most~$m$ invariant factors.
 There is an arithmetical structure on a broom graph with $m+1$ prongs whose critical group is~$\mathcal{G}$. \end{proposition}